Updated on

 Chronic obstructive pulmonary disease (COPD) is an umbrella term that also includes chronic bronchitis and emphysema.
-COPD causes the airways of the lungs to become narrow due to inflammation, mucus, or other damage.
+COPD causes the airways of the lungs to narrow due to inflammation, mucus, or other damage.
 This affects the ability to breathe normally and often results in shortness of breath, especially on exertion.

 COPD is a progressive disease that is treatable and controllable but cannot be cured.
 Exacerbations or flare-ups cause the most harm, as this is when there is an increase in symptoms that require prompt treatment and often inpatient care.